AnubisDev161/Exodus--Second-semester-project/README.md

 <img width="871" height="776" alt="image" src="https://github.com/user-attachments/assets/84383006-dc54-46b6-9a12-3a0a1a444426" />

 The actual behavior is within the player, for example "UpdateMove".
 The state script only calls the UpdateMove method or not.
-And therfore it is deciding, whether the player can move or not.
+And therfore it is deciding, whether the player can move or not in this particular state.

 <img width="1076" height="598" alt="image" src="https://github.com/user-attachments/assets/58734a72-69ca-432d-b6a7-03cf320e9689" />

-This approach on state machines to strictly separate what and when to execute logic from what the actual logic is doing, really gave us the possibility to quickly change the entire enemy and NPC behavior
+This state machine approach, which strictly separates the execution of logic from the logic itself, gave us the ability to quickly change the behavior of enemies and NPCs.